appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/podman.md

 ### Firewalld Requirements

-If you are using firewalld, you need to open the the ports below for the Appcircle server:
+If you are using firewalld, you need to open the ports below according to your server configuration.

-- If you plan to run the Appcircle server with `HTTPS`:
+- If you plan to run the Appcircle server with HTTPS:

 ```bash
 sudo firewall-cmd --add-port=443/tcp --permanent
 sudo firewall-cmd --reload
 ```

-- If you plan to run the Appcircle server with `HTTP`:
+- If you plan to run the Appcircle server with HTTP:

 ```bash
 sudo firewall-cmd --add-port=80/tcp --permanent